ellefeg/assembly2orf/README.md

 * `dependencies/filter_homologues.sh` - a script which uses BLAST to remove redundant sequences, based on BLAST hits to a common reference sequence
 * `dependencies/PairwiseExonerate.sh` - a script which pairs sequences with their best reference and attempts to remove any frameshift errors within the sequence of interest
 * `addons` - contains extra files and scripts which are not required to run assembly2orf but which may be useful:
-** `example` - contains three example fasta files and a `sample_input` file to run a test of `assembly2orf` ** `RunSilix.sh` - after assembly2orf is run, you can use Silix to group these (or other) samples into gene families, using third-party software Silix.
+    * `example` - contains three example fasta files and a `sample_input` file to run a test of `assembly2orf`
+    * `RunSilix.sh` - after assembly2orf is run, you can use Silix to group these (or other) samples into gene families, using third-party software Silix.
-** `getOrthos_1-1.sh` and `getOrthos_nonzero.sh` - Takes tab-file output from Silix and outputs 1:1:1....:1 or n:n:m.....:n orthologue gene families.
+    * `getOrthos_1-1.sh` and `getOrthos_nonzero.sh` - Takes tab-file output from Silix and outputs 1:1:1....:1 or n:n:m.....:n orthologue gene families.
 This functionality is performed automatically by `RunSilix.sh`
-** `RunBusco.sh` - takes transdecoder output and determines transcriptome "completeness" based on presence/absence of known single-copy arthropod orthologues, using third-party software Busco.
+    * `RunBusco.sh` - takes transdecoder output and determines transcriptome "completeness" based on presence/absence of known single-copy arthropod orthologues, using third-party software Busco.

 ## assembly2orf, step by step

+A transcriptome preparation pipeline which converts any number of assembled transcriptomes (for example, Trinity output) into sets of frameshift-corrected ORFs.
+Although the package contains a number of scripts, the user only needs to interact with one, `trigger-assembly2orf.sh`.

 This section describes the different steps in the assembly2orf pipeline in detail.